blakebeckcoding/Crypto-Price-API-Tracker/README.md

-Features
+Features:
-Can track any crypto coins
+Can track any crypto coins-
-Can connect to any API (meaning any coin or any API you want really) You can set the code to refresh whenever you want
+Can connect to any API (meaning any coin or any API you want really)- You can set the code to refresh whenever you want